ELELAB/Moonlight2_GMA_case_studies/README.md

 This GitHub repository contains scripts associated with the publication with a main folder for each cancer (sub)type.
 Within each cancer (sub)type folder, a subfolder called `scripts` contains the associated scripts.
-The scripts are numered according to the order in which they are run.
+The scripts are numbered according to the order in which they are run.

-The corresponding OSF repository contains data and results associated with the scripts and is organized in the same way as the GitHub repository with a main folder for each cancer (sub)type.
+The corresponding [OSF repository](https://osf.io/j4n8q/) contains data and results associated with the scripts and is organized in the same way as the GitHub repository with a main folder for each cancer (sub)type.
 Within each cancer (sub)type folder, subfolders called `data` and `results` contain the associated data and results,